Melting Pot 2.0: Substrates and Scenarios

 \subsubsection{Territory: Open\footnote{For a video of \textit{Territory: Open}, see \url{https://youtu.be/F1OO6LFIZHI}}}

-Nine individuals can claim resources for reward by painting them in their own color.
-All players spawn in an open space near one another and at some distance away from all the resources.
-Some parts of the map are more resource rich than others.
+Nine players can claim resources for reward by painting them in their own color.
+All players spawn in an open space near one another and at some distance away from all the resource walls.
+Some parts of the map are more rich in resource walls than others.

 {\textbf{ {Scenarios}}}

 \begin{SC} \item \emph{Focals are resident and visited by an aggressor.} This is a resident mode scenario where eight focal players are visited by one very aggressive background player.
 The background bot was trained using the ACB algorithm and did not use any special pseudorewards.
 It became aggressive because it was co-trained alongside others who had an extra pseudoreward for zapping.
 This training scheme for the background population was selected so the bots would learn to fight aggressively but still maintain focus on the substrate's true reward structure.
 The result was a background bot who frequently attacks other players and tries to claim their resources.
 In this scenario the focal population, who are resident, should be prepared to defend themselves or give up their resources and flee when it is safe to do so and other resources are unclaimed elsewhere.